0

 Find your county's AMI

 No. CEO will not issue Home Energy Rebates for new construction.
+New construction may be eligible for the Colorado Heat Pump Tax Credit.

 Yes.
-As long as multiple federal funding sources are not applied to the same single upgrade, you may combine incentives from other programs with the Colorado Home Energy Rebate Program, including but not limited to local utility rebates.
+As long as multiple federal funding sources are not applied to the same single upgrade, you may combine incentives from other programs with the Colorado Home Energy Rebate Program, including but not limited to local and utility rebates.

 Timeline

-CEO anticipates launching both the HEAR and HER Programs statewide this winter, pending federal approval.
+CEO is launching both the HEAR and HER Programs statewide this winter, pending federal approval.
 The rebates will be available for an anticipated four-year period, through 2029 or until funds are spent, whichever occurs first.

 Financial Questions